11-3-25: OUTDOOR LIGHTING STANDARDS:

 6. Mercury Vapor Lights: Mercury vapor lights are prohibited because of the poor color spectrum, light intensity and inefficient energy use.

 7. Electric Company Standards: Flathead Electric Cooperative, Inc., lighting shall be in conformance with the regulations herein.
-Flathead Electric Cooperative, Inc., shall not install any luminaires after the effective date of this section that light the public right of way without first receiving approval for any such application by the zoning administrator.
+Flathead Electric Cooperative, Inc., must not install any luminaires after the effective date of this section that light the public right of way without first receiving approval for any such application by the zoning administrator.

 1. Output: Light fixtures (wall mounted or freestanding) that do not exceed the following lumen or wattage outputs per fixture are permitted and are not required to be full cutoff: